About

 Located in the neighborhood with the highest concentration of homelessness in the U.S., our center offers a safe and fun learning environment where students experiencing homelessness can access support after school.

-• The center is open six days a week year-round
+• The center is open five days a week year-round

 • Digital learning center